 Book of Weird

-About: Book of Weird is an aptly named collection of YA short stories.
-Put out in mid-2013 (when self-publishing was relatively new) Book of Weird is a Bruce Coville inspired book of trippy and illustrated tales intended to make its reader take pause and then judge, judge, judge.
+About: Book of Weird is a correct named collection of YA short stories.
+Put out when self-publishing was still relatively new, Book of Weird is a Coville-inspired book of trippy and illustrated tales intended to make its reader take pause and then judge, judge, judge.
 The idea is that weirdness is a fun and provocative trip towards exploration.

-From what I’m told — with stories ranging from trolling cybersex would-be’s online, to second-rate genies who’ll question anyone’s definition of beauty, or to giant purple worms who live off of love — BOW is successful in that goal.
+With stories ranging from trolling cybersex would-be’s online, to second-rate genies who’ll question anyone’s definition of beauty, and giant purple worms who live off of love — BOW hits its mark.

 “It was just supposed to be a little recreational use but when a drug deal goes wrong, Luke and his best friend Chris find themselves needing to figure out what to do.
-The result, is one sordid tale set in the cultural capital of New York, which calls into question a whole different sense of ethics.”
-(Amazon Link)
+The result, is a sordid tale set in the outskirts of NYC, which calls into question a whole different sense of ethics.”
+(Link)